geut/caracara/README.md

  `cd caracara && npm start`

- Cool, the app is running locally.
-We are going to add a new module now, called `@geut/saga`.
-This will give P2P powers to our app. :sparkles:
+ Cool, the app is running locally now.
+We are going to add a new module called [`@geut/saga`](https://github.com/geut/saga).
+This will give P2P "powers" to our app. :sparkles:

  #### Saga

  `Saga` is a helper module developed by GEUT, that you can use to easily share operations between peers.
 You can think about this, like _applications chatting each other_.
-On top of this, we can do whatever we want with the operations, in this case will be to _regenerate_ the document history on every peer when a new operation arrives.
-Since `saga` will help us to establish a connection and exchange messages with other peers we need to see how can it play with our app.
+On top of this, we can do whatever we want with the operations.
+In this case, the meaning of the operation will be to _regenerate_ the document history in every peer.
+Since `saga` will help us to establish a connection and exchange messages with other peers we need to see how it works.

 First, install the dependencies:

 `npm install @geut/saga @geut/discovery-swarm-webrtc`

-Now we need to create a connection, this would allow us to talk with a _swarm_ of peers:
+Now we need to create a connection, this will allow us to talk with a _swarm_ of peers:

 This is an extract of [swarm.js](src/p2p/swarm.js)
 ```javascript